-Do you have a good chunk of time left at the end of the day to relax and unwind?
+Do you have some quality time to yourself at the end of the day to relax and unwind?

 “Yeah, right!”
 I hear you say.